West Jerusalem: History

+Pre 1948: the Jewish Colony

+The earliest Jewish settlements outside the city walls were Mea Shearim and Yemin Moshe.

+In 1918 William McLean laid out the first civic plan for expansion of Jerusalem westwards and southwards.

+By the 1920s the Hebrew speaking Jewish community had formed a "Jewish Colony" around the area later known as the Downtown Triangle of Jaffa Road, Ben Yehuda Street and King George Street.

 1948 Arab–Israeli War

-Prior to the 1948 Palestine war, the area of West Jerusalem held one of the wealthiest Arab communities, numbering some 28,000 people, in the region.
+Prior to the 1948 Palestine war, the area of West Jerusalem included one of the wealthiest Arab communities, numbering some 28,000 people, in the region.
 By the end of hostilities, only approximately 750 non-Jews remained in the area's Arab sector, mostly Greeks in the Greek colony neighborhood.
 Following the war, Jerusalem was divided into two parts: the western portion, from which it is estimated 30,000 Arabs had fled or been evicted, came under Israeli rule, while East Jerusalem came under Jordanian rule and was populated mainly by Palestinian Muslims and Christians.
 The Jordanians expelled a Jewish community of some 1,500 from the Old City.

 Moshe Salomon, a commander with the Etzioni Brigade’s Moriah Battalion, described the massive looting that took place in the Arab middle-class quarter of Qatamon:

 “Everyone was swept up, privates and officers alike ….
 The greed for property encompassed everyone.
 Every home was scoured and searched, and people found in some cases produce, in others valuable objects.
 This rapaciousness attacked me as well and I could almost not hold myself back ….
 It’s hard to imagine the great riches that were found in all the homes ….
 I got control of myself in time and shackled my desire ….
 The battalion commander, his deputy, they all failed in this regard.”